Resident Evil (2026 film): Original plans (2021–2024)

-Following the release of Resident Evil: Welcome to Raccoon City in November 2021, writer and director Johannes Roberts stated that, if a sequel were to be developed, he would like to adapt the story from Resident Evil – Code: Veronica—referenced in the film with an appearance of the Ashford Twins—and then Resident Evil 4.
-He also expressed interest in adapting Resident Evil 7: Biohazard and Resident Evil Village in the future.
+Following the release of Resident Evil: Welcome to Raccoon City in November 2021, writer and director Johannes Roberts stated if a sequel were to be developed, he would like to adapt the story from Resident Evil – Code: Veronica (2000)—referenced in the film with an appearance of the Ashford Twins—and then Resident Evil 4 (2005).
+He also expressed interest in adapting Resident Evil 7: Biohazard (2017) and Resident Evil Village (2021) in the future.

-Robbie Amell stated he hoped to return as Chris in a sequel that included his boulder-punching scene from Resident Evil 5.
-By June 2022, Tom Hopper confirmed Sony and Constantin Film were pleased with the film's success on video-on-demand and said he hoped to play Albert Wesker again.
+Actor Robbie Amell stated he hoped to return as Chris Redfield in a sequel, which included his boulder-punching scene from Resident Evil 5 (2009).
+By June 2022, actor Tom Hopper confirmed that Sony and Constantin Film were pleased with the film's success on video-on-demand (VOD) and said he hoped to play Albert Wesker again.

-By October 2022, the film was one of several projects considered by executive producer Martin Moszkowicz to be in development alongside another television series which would have replaced Netflix's series cancelled two months prior, though the exact details were not given, and Moszkowicz was skeptical of films being released for theaters if not projected to be successful.
+By October 2022, the film was one of several projects considered by executive producer Martin Moszkowicz to be in development alongside another television series, which would have replaced Netflix's series cancelled two months prior, though the exact details were not given, and Moszkowicz was skeptical of films being released for theaters if not projected to be successful.

-According to Jeff Sneider, the studio was looking at Zach Cregger to direct the new film.
+In April 2023, Raccoon HG Productions, which financed Welcome to Raccoon City, received a grant of million from the Northern Ontario Heritage Fund Corporation for a film titled Resident Evil: The Umbrella Chronicles.
+Greater Sudbury was picked as the principle location.
+According to entertainment journalist Jeff Sneider, the studio was looking at Zach Cregger to direct the new film.